Learning real-time one-counter automata using polynomially many queries: Equivalence of Counter-Synchronised DROCAs

-\section{Equivalence of counter-synchronised DROCAs}
+\section{Equivalence of Counter-Synchronised DROCAs}

-The equivalence of \droca was shown to be in $\CF{NL}$ by B{\"{o}}hm and G{\"{o}}ller~\cite{droca}.
-They prove that if two \drocas with number of states less than $\K\in\N$ are not equivalent, then there is an $\mathcal{O}(\K^{26})$ length word that distinguishes them.
-However, this polynomial is too large for practical applications.
-We show that the equivalence of counter-synchronised \drocas can be checked efficiently.
+The "equivalence" of "\drocas" was shown to be in $\CF{NL}$ by B{\"{o}}hm and G{\"{o}}ller~\cite{droca}.
+They show that there exists a $\mathcal{O}(\K^{26})$ length word that distinguishes two non-equivalent "\drocas" of size $\K$.
+However, this is not suitable for practical applications.

-We give an $\mathcal{O}(\K^5)$ algorithm to check whether two \drocas are counter-synchronized and verify their equivalence when they are counter-synchronized. {If two \drocas are not counter-synchronised, then our algorithm outputs the smallest word for which they reach different counter-values.
-If they are counter-synchronised and not equivalent, then our algorithm outputs the smallest word that is accepted by one and rejected by the other.
+We give an efficient $\mathcal{O}(\K^5)$ algorithm to check the "equivalence" of "counter-synchronised" "\drocas". {If two "\drocas" are not "counter-synchronised", then our algorithm outputs the smallest word for which they reach different counter values.
+If they are "counter-synchronised" and not "equivalent", then our algorithm outputs the smallest word that is accepted by one and rejected by the other.
 In both these cases, the length of the counter-example is $\mathcal{O}(\K^5)$.
-This is stated in the following theorem, and the proof is given in Appendix \ref{equivCounterSync}.